KishaniKandasamy/Health-Insurance-Lead-Prediction/README.md

 # Wave Health-Insurance-Lead-Prediction

-This application allows us to  preprocess raw datasets and train & predict the health Insurance Leads using decision Tree classifier.
+This application allows us to  preprocess raw datasets and train & predict the health Insurance Leads using Decision Tree classifier.

 ## Running this App Locally